gemusehandler/NEBacademy/pages/06.news/flex-objects.md

 # News
 ---
-Overview of the latest NEB-related developments in the wood and timber construction sector
+Overview of the latest NEB-related developments in the wood and timber construction sector.